Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.Samples/Readme.md

 Example Orchard Core module that makes use of Lombiq Helpful Libraries.

-For general details about and on using the Toolbox see the [root Readme](../Readme.md).
+For general details about and on using the Helpful Libraries see the [root Readme](../Readme.md).